-Sue: So the Master is in this one as well?
+Sue: So the Master’s in this one as well?

-Sue: It’s the Time Lords!
+Sue: Oh, it’s the Time Lords!
 Have they decided to end the Doctor’s exile?
 That was quick.
-I don’t think he learnt a damn thing.
+I don’t think he’s learned a damn thing.

 The Doctor leads Jo into the TARDIS for a quick tour, but the ship suddenly dematerialises without the Doctor’s consent.
-Seconds later, a perplexed Brigadier walks into an now-empty room.
+Seconds later, a perplexed Brigadier walks into the now-empty room.

 Me: Do you wish the Brigadier had gone with them?

 Sue: Not really.
-Somebody has to stay behind to look after the Earth.
+Somebody has to stay behind and look after the Earth.

-Sue: I can’t say I’m bothered.
+Sue: I can’t say I’m bothered, really.
 I suppose the fans get worked up about that, do they?
-Don’t tell me – they blame it on the Time Lords because they’re controlling his TARDIS.
+Don’t tell me – they blame it on the Time Lords because they’re controlling the Doctor’s TARDIS.
 Am I right?

-Sue: What happened to his little porch?
+Sue: What happened to the Doctor’s little porch?
 I liked his little porch.
 That little porch explained a lot.

-Sue: That’s an interesting reaction from Jo.
-It’s very realistic and I like that.
-I’d probably feel the same way if I suddenly found myself on an alien planet.
-In fact, that’s exactly how I felt when I arrived at that Doctor Who convention in Newcastle the other week.
+Sue: It’s an interesting reaction.
+It’s very realistic, and I like that.
+I’d feel the same way if I suddenly found myself on an alien planet.
+Actually, this is how I felt when I arrived at that Doctor Who convention in Newcastle the other week.

 Nicol: I don’t like Jo’s belt.
-It looks like she’s wearing a seatbelt that she’s stolen from a plane.
+She looks like she’s wearing a seatbelt that she’s stolen from a plane.

 Me: Oh look, it’s Penny’s dad from Just Good Friends.

-Sue: He’s in Doctor Who a lot.
-He just can’t get enough.
-I bet he auditioned for the role of the Doctor every time it came up.
+Sue: He’s in Doctor Who quite a lot.
+He can’t get enough of it.
+I bet he always auditioned for the part of the Doctor when it came up.

-As the colonists start banging on about crop rotations and mineral rights, Sue appears to be engrossed.
+The colonists can’t stop banging on about crop rotations and mineral rights.

-And then some colonists are attacked by what looks a giant lizard.
+And then the colonists are attacked by a giant lizard.

-Sue: Hang on a minute, how did a giant lizard get through the bloody door?
+Sue: Quick!
+We’re surrounded by back projection!
+Run!
+Hey, hang on a minute… How did that giant lizard get through the bloody door?